 Today.
 I showed my daughter that same courage.
 The three of us proudly walked out of that theater.
 We shared our experience with management.
 Asked to be allowed to a later showing.
 Had an early lunch instead.
 A delightful one at that.
 One that included chips and queso and Triominoes.
 In doing so.
 I taught my girl that it is not okay to accept that kind of cruelty.
 Utter disregard.
 Violation.
 From anyone.
 Especially a man.
 For I am no stranger to accepting this type of behavior.
 I’ve done it for most of my life.
 And today.
 For the first time.
 I publicly said, “it’s not okay.”
 And while I pray she is never treated with irreverence in any way.
 My wish.
 Should she be.
 Is that she will take this path I showed her.
 The one of courage.
 Bravery.
 Pride.
 And respect for oneself.

 Please don’t pity me.
 Or tell me you’re sorry I was raped.
-Jesus has already taken care of that.
+Jesus.
+My redeemer.
+My savior.
+He has already taken care of that.
 Instead.
 I want you to share your story.
 In whatever capacity you’re capable.
 I urge you to be brave.
 Have courage.
 And please help me.
 In showing your daughter.
 Her friends.
 And any girl who is watching you.
 That it is not justifiable.
 Or acceptable.
 Or okay.
 I want you to show them their worth.
 I want you to teach them self-love.
 Because like everything else in this life.
 It always comes back to love.